-The following is written by Eskandar Sadeghi-Boroujerdi, a British Academy Postdoctoral Fellow in History at the University of Manchester.
+The following is written by Eskandar Sadeghi-Boroujerdi, a Postdoctoral Research Fellow at St Cross College, University of Oxford.
 He received his DPhil in Middle Eastern Studies from Queen’s College, University of Oxford in 2014.
 He is series editor of Radical Histories of the Middle East (Oneworld).
 Follow him on twitter @ESBoroujerdi.

 Ann K.S.
 Lambton stands alongside the great Orientalists of the 20th century, who dedicated her many decades of erudition to the study of Iran’s history, both medieval and modern.
 Her life and scholarship, however, raises uncomfortable questions about the formation of Iranian studies and its academic practice.
 Here, we examine the extent to which her legacy is intertwined with the politics of empire out of which it both developed and whose interests it had been geared to serve.